-Learning is a constant process at the Arts Commission, taking place at all levels of the organization.
+Learning is a constant process at the Arts Commission.
 Leaders challenge themselves and staff to keep abreast of research and national trends that can impact the agency's work in South Carolina.
 Agency leaders encourage staff to learn within and across their specific disciplines.
-While budget restraints have not recently allowed for extensive training opportunities, the agency has taken advantage of online training and national conference calls to stay current on issues and trends.
-Staff are also encouraged to share relevant information and skills with their colleagues through regularly scheduled staff meetings and presentations.
+While budget restraints have not recently allowed for extensive training opportunities, the agency has taken advantage of online training and national webinars to stay current on issues and trends.
+Staff are also encouraged to share relevant information and skills with their colleagues through regular staff meetings and presentations.
 Where specific skills training is required, staff are encouraged to self-identify those needs in their annual work plans.